Dan J. Harkey

 • Request a certified copy of the Articles from the Secretary of State.

-• The Articles will define, among other things, whether the LLC is single-manager-managed, multiple-managers-managed, or member-managed.
-The type of management will determine who must sign loan documents.
+• The Articles will define, among other things, whether the LLC is single-manager-managed, multiple-manager-managed, or member-managed.
+The type of management will determine who is required to sign the loan documents.

 A lender may order here: